OpenEvalProject/evals/manuscripts/elife-56889/v2/manuscript.md

 Separate peaklists were generated for ETD and HCD scans using Proteome Discoverer 2.2 (Thermo) and searched using Protein Prospector 5.23.0 (66).
 The search database consisted of the sequences of 82 human ribosomal protein components in addition to 10 sequences corresponding to the membrane associated components: TMCO1, Nicalin, NOMO1, NOMO2, NOMO3, Sec61A1, Sec61A2, Sec61β, Sec61γ, TMEM147 and CCDC47.
 The sequence of TMCO1 contained the N-terminal 3xFlag tag (reported crosslinked residue numbers reference the endogenous sequence).
 The three NOMO isoforms are highly homologous and in most cases cross-links to NOMO could not be assigned a specific isoform.
 These proteins were confirmed to be the dominant components of the sample by MS analysis of late eluting SEC fractions (corresponding to linear peptides).
 The 92 target proteins were concatenated with a decoy database consisting of 10 randomized amino acid sequences of for each target sequence (1012 total protein sequences searched).
 ETD peaklists were searched using Prospector instrument type ESI-ETD-high-res and HCD peaklists were searched using ESI-Q-high-res.
 Other search parameters were: mass tolerance of 7 ppm (precursor) and 15 ppm (product); fixed modifications of carbamidomethylation on cysteine; variable modifications of peptide N-terminal glutamine conversion to pyroglutamate, oxidation of methionine, and ‘dead-end’ modification of lysine and the protein N-terminus by semi-hydrolyzed BS3, protein N-terminal acetylation, protein N-terminal methionine loss, and incorrect monoisotopic precursor selection (neutral loss of 1 Da); crosslinking reagent was DSS/BS3; trypsin specificity was used with three missed cleavages and three variable modifications per peptide were allowed.
 The top 85 product ion signals were used for the search.
 Searches were performed using 64 cores on an HPC cluster and took about 4 hr to complete.

 Cross-link spectral matches (CSM) were initially kept with peptide scores above 20, score difference above 0, and length of each peptide between 4–25 residues.
 A linear support vector machine (SVM) model was constructed to classify CSMs between decoy and target classes (Trnka et al., 2014).
 Features selected for the SVM classifier were: score difference, percent of ions matched, precursor charge state, rank of each peptide, and length of each peptide.
 Models were trained on half of the dataset and parameters were chosen to give a specificity of 90% tested on the other half of the data.
 Separate classifiers were built for ETD and HCD results.
 The best scoring CSM per unique cross-linked residue pair was selected and the ETD and HCD results were merged.
 The distribution of cross-linked residue pairs with one and two incorrectly identified peptides was modeled using essentially the same logic as (Fischer and Rappsilber, 2017), but extending their analysis to account for the 10x increased size of decoy database.
+The number of target-target hits with one wrong peptide is given by:

+$$
+tf(TT)=(1/k)^{∗}TD−(2/k^{2})^{∗}DD
+$$

+and the number with both wrong is given by:

+$$
+ff(TT)=(1/k^{2})^{∗}DD
+$$

-The number of target-target hits with one wrong peptide is given by:tf(TT)=(1/k)∗TD−(2/k2)∗DDand the number with both wrong is given by:ff(TT)=(1/k2)∗DDwhere TT, TD, and DD are the number of target-target, target-decoy, and decoy-decoy hits, and k is the scaling factor describing the ratio in size of the decoy database to size of the target database.
+where TT, TD, and DD are the number of target-target, target-decoy, and decoy-decoy hits, and k is the scaling factor describing the ratio in size of the decoy database to size of the target database.
 In this case k = 10.
 The final list of cross-links was reported at an SVM score of 1.5 which corresponded to a 0.55% FDR.
 Distance analysis was performed by measuring the Cα-Cα distances between all ribosome cross-links against an EM reconstruction of the human 80S ribosome (PDB ID 4ug0).
 At the reporting threshold of 1.5, the violation rate (fraction of mappable cross-links > 35 Å) was 8.7%.

-## Cryo-EM sample preparation and data acquisition
+### Cryo-EM sample preparation and data acquisition

 Quantifoil 1.2/1.3 200 mesh grids coated in a 2 nm carbon film (Ted Pella, Inc) were glow discharged for 30 s immediately before use.
 Using an FEI Vitrobot, 2.5 μl of ~100 nM sample was applied to each grid, which was then incubated for 15 s at 22°C and 100% humidity, blotted for 11 s, and flash frozen in liquid ethane.
 Data were collected on an FEI Titan Krios at 300 KV using Latitude S (Gatan) software, targeting defocus values from −2.5 to −1.0 μm.
 Exposure movies were recorded using a Gatan K3 energy filter and direct electron detector in super resolution mode at 64,000x magnification (super resolution pixel size of 0.68 Å) and a total exposure of 50e-/Å2 fractionated over 40 frames.

-## Data processing
+### Data processing

 5562 super resolution movies were summed and motion corrected using Motioncor2 (Zheng et al., 2017) with 2x binning, generating corrected micrographs with a pixel size of 1.36 Å. Contrast transfer function (CTF) parameters were estimated using GCTF (Zhang, 2016).
 1,049,128 Particles were picked using the semi-autonomous particle picking algorithm in Relion3.1 (70).
 All 2D classification, 3D classification, and 3D refinement steps were performed in Relion3.1.
 Reference-free 2D classification was used to discard non-ribosome containing particles.
 An initial round of 3D classification using a reference 80S ribosome (EMD-5592) low pass filtered to 60 Å as an initial model was used to isolate particles with clear ribosomal features.
 Particles in the best classes from this initial round of classification were further examined via a second round of 3D classification against the same initial model.
 Five classes from this second round of 3D classification showed clear density for 40S and 60S ribosomal subunits, tRNAs, and luminal density below the micelle.
 Particles from these classes were used for an initial 3D refinement (286,091 particles).
 CTF refinement was used to estimate beamtilt across the dataset and refine per-particle defocus values.
 The ribosome density in this initial map was further refined by focused refinement using local angular searches and a mask around the ribosome density (Figure 2—figure supplement 3, yellow mask).
 Non-translocon density was then removed from the particle set using signal subtraction and a mask surrounding the translocon (Figure 2—figure supplement 3, cyan mask).
 These signal subtracted particles were subjected to 3D classification without alignment.
 One of the classes from this classification showed strong density for the TMCO1 translocon (82,684 particles, 28.8%).
 Particles from this class were refined using a translocon mask and local angular searches, producing a 3.8 Å reconstruction (Map 1, EMD-21426).
 We also reverted these particles to their original, ribosome-containing state for further analysis without signal subtraction.
 This produced a 3.4 Å reconstruction of the entire ribosome-translocon complex (Map 2, EMD-21427).
 Focused refinement with a translocon mask (Figure 2—figure supplement 3, magenta mask) and local angular searches produced a 3.8 Å reconstruction with improved translocon density (Map 3, EMD-21435).
 Where noted, maps were sharpened by applying a B-factor determined by the automated methods implemented in Relion3.1 (70).
 Additionally, local resolution estimation and filtering was performed using automated methods implemented in Relion3.1.

-## Model building and refinement
+### Model building and refinement

 We used the 60S ribosomal subunit, A/P and P/E tRNAs and the nascent chain from the human 80S ribosome-nascent chain complex structure (PDB ID 6OM0), and the Sec61 complex from the mammalian 80S ribosome-Sec61-OST structure (PDB ID 6FTI) as starting points for model building.
 Homology models for TMEM147 and Nicalin were generated in iTasser (Yang et al., 2015), using the γ-secretase subunits, APH-1 and Nicastrin, as templates (PDB ID 5A63).
 TMCO1 and CCDC47 models were generated with RaptorX-Contact (Wang et al., 2017; Xu, 2019).